-These views are in agreement with Winn, who maintained that educational content in mass media often presents real-world examples, practical applications, and case studies that help students make connections between academic concepts and their practical relevance.
-Homeschooling families can utilize these resources to demonstrate how theoretical knowledge is applied in real-life situations, enhancing students' understanding and encouraging critical thinking.
-32
+This finding showing that mass media facilitates edutainment which in turn caters for visual, auditory, and kinesthetic learning resonates with findings by Winn, who determined that educational content in mass media often presents real-world examples, practical applications, and case studies that help students make connections between academic concepts and their practical relevance (Winn 2002).
+Moreover, Winn argued that homeschooling families can utilize these resources to demonstrate how theoretical knowledge is applied in real-life situations, enhancing students' understanding and encouraging critical thinking (Winn 2002).

-With the afore recorded findings, this study agrees that mass media resources provide additional learning materials that supplement and expand the homeschooling curriculum.
+Through these findings relating mass media with edutainment, this research contends that mass media resources provide additional learning materials that supplement and expand the homeschooling curriculum.
 They offer opportunities to explore subjects beyond traditional textbooks, introducing new topics, perspectives, and areas of interest.
 Homeschooling parents can incorporate educational content from mass media to enrich their curriculum, offering a broader and more comprehensive educational experience.

-Baines supports the findings presented by holding that entertainment elements in mass media, such as engaging narratives, captivating visuals, and appealing characters, can spark students' motivation and enthusiasm for learning.33 When educational content is presented in an entertaining and enjoyable manner, students are more likely to be actively engaged in the learning process.
+These findings are consistent with views by Baines that entertainment elements in mass media, such as engaging narratives, captivating visuals, and appealing characters, can spark students' motivation and enthusiasm for learning (Baines 2008).
+When educational content is presented in an entertaining and enjoyable manner, students are more likely to be actively engaged in the learning process.
 Therefore, by incorporating elements of entertainment into educational content, homeschooling families can create a positive and exciting learning environment.